 Go-to telescopes solve one of the largest challenges of amateur astronomy, which is learning your way around the sky.
 While having a map of the stars in your head is best practice, at times it is hard to situate yourself.
 That's where the power of go-to technology comes in.

 While we recommend the National Geographic 70 Computerized Refractor Telescope given its value and its incredible price point, we have some other guides for you to look at if you want to browse a bit before making the buy.
-Our Black Friday telescope deals page includes some go-to telescopes, and we also have more general telescope deals available from vendors including Celestron, Best Buy and Walmart.
+Our Black Friday telescope deals (opens in new tab) page includes some go-to telescopes, and we also have more general telescope deals available from vendors including Celestron (opens in new tab), Best Buy (opens in new tab) and Walmart (opens in new tab).

 National Geographic 70 Computerized Refractor Telescope: $369.99 $251.59 at Kohl's (opens in new tab)